Nut Butter Morning Oats | Ultralight Backpacking Recipe

 • Keep in mind the level of sweetness provided by alternative sweeteners.
 Adjust serving size accordingly.

-• To reduce calories by 100, replace whole milk powder with non-fat milk powder.
+• For a heart-healthy recipe and reduce calories by 90, replace whole milk powder with non-fat milk powder.

 Did you make this recipe?
 We’d love to see it!Share photos from your kitchen or the backcountry below.